dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

-As an alternative to querying their `value` properties, each `UnicodeScalar` value can also be used to construct a new `String` value, such as with string interpolation:
+As an alternative to querying their `value` properties, each `UnicodeScalar` value can also be used to construct a new `String` value, such as with string interpolation.

 ```swift
 for scalar in dogString.unicodeScalars {